Marbanz/HusqvarnaAutoMower-BLE/README.md

 ## Contributing

-If you'd like to contribute to this project, feel free to submit issues or pull requests on the [GitHub repository](https://github.com/Marbanz/HusqvarnaAutoMower-BLE).
+If you'd like to contribute to this project, feel free to submit issues or pull requests.
 Testing on different Automower models is especially appreciated!

 ---

 ## Disclaimer

-This is an unofficial library and is not affiliated with or endorsed by Husqvarna or Gardena.
+This is an unofficial library and is not affiliated with or endorsed by Husqvarna.
 Use this library at your own risk.